Unlawful removal of a person (often a child) from their home environment.

 To declare void in law.
 For example, when a marriage is annulled, the court says that it never was a marriage in law.

-To take a case to a higher court in order to challenge a decision.
+To take a case to a higher court (or other relevant decision making body) in order to challenge a decision.
 The person or organisation who appeals is the appellant.

-A person who appeals a decision of a court or tribunal.
+A person who appeals a decision of a court or tribunal, or other decision making body.

 Payment that is overdue or made after the date when it fell due.